phoudail/polyglot_ast/README.md

 <img src="Images/architecture.png">

 There is one class per language in the building folder.
 Each class contains functions to build the AST of a file in the language.
-If you want want to add a new language, you just have to add a new class in the building folder.
+If you want want to add a new language, you just have to add a new class in the building folder, and implement the functions of StuffPerLanguage trait.

 ## 📝 Running